wely/DevCamp/HOL/node/02-modern-cloud-apps/README.md

     When a new incident comes in, the Formidable library parses the data fields and image.
 Fields get POSTed to our Incidents API, while the image is uploaded to Blob Storage and a new message is added to our queue.

-1. In the terminal, execute a `npm install formidable azure-storage --save` to install the dependencies.
+1. In the terminal, execute a `npm install formidable azure-storage mime --save` to install the dependencies.

 1. Open a browser window and navigate to `http://localhost:3000/new`.
 Fill out the form and hit the **Submit** button.